Vinimartinsc/react_prettier_eslint_template/README.md

 # REACT + PRETTIER + ESLINT + ROUTES

-A preconfigured project with linting, formatting and rounting capabilities using Typescript superset.
+A preconfigured project with linting, formatting and routing capabilities using Typescript superset.

 ### Installing
 ```